cyberark/conjur/design/providers/kubernetes_secrets_storage_csi/conjur_csi_provider_solution_design.md

 3. **Supported Provider Status**: While it's important for the Conjur provider to be functional and reliable, achieving the status of a 'supported provider' in the Kubernetes Secrets Store CSI Driver project would be a significant accomplishment.
 This would entail meeting certain criteria set by the Kubernetes community, including thorough documentation, robust testing, active maintenance, and more.
 Achieving this status would give users greater confidence in using the Conjur provider, and it could lead to increased adoption and feedback, helping to drive continuous improvement of the provider.

-4. ~**Support for Other Conjur Authenticators**: Currently, our solution is designed to use the `authn-jwt` authenticator with the workload's service account token.
-However, it could be beneficial to support other Conjur authentication methods, such as `authn-k8s`.
-This would provide more flexibility for users with different authentication requirements and could potentially enhance security by allowing more complex authentication schemes.
-The implementation would involve adding additional logic to the provider to handle the various authenticators and additional configuration options to specify which authenticator to use.~

 ## Backwards compatibility